Boxing For Kids – Is It Safe?

 Yes, kids could get their fitness quota by participating in safer sports that are just as challenging and offer similar levels of strength and fitness conditioning.

-So why do people choose to box over safer alternatives and why should you consider letting your child take up boxing?
+So why do people choose to box over safer alternatives, and why should you consider letting your child take up boxing?
 My reasoning is that boxing does three things better than any other sport.

-1. Teaches Values
+1. Boxing Teaches Values

 Boxing teaches respect.
 After practicing boxing for a short time, even the most loutish of teenagers develop respect for their fellow students, coaches, their gym, and the sport in general.

-Boxing can play a huge part in shaping an individual’s character, especially when they’re young and highly impressionable.
+Boxing can play a huge part in shaping an individual’s character, especially when young and highly impressionable.
 The values learned in boxing continue to have a positive influence on a person’s life regardless of whether they continue the sport or not.

 It can steer youths away from petty crime and drugs and instead focus their energies on learning a valuable skill and becoming fit and healthy.